 - “I’d like to use Riddles for contests, but use my own contest entry forms from another system.”

-Part of our ENTERPRISE plan, the answer is yes, yes, and yes once again.
+Part of our white-labelled Team plan, the answer is yes, yes, and yes once again.

-Live in-quiz iFrame ‘Like us on Facebook’ example:
+- Any iFrame content – like a ‘Like us on Facebook’ page

 In-quiz iFrame – instructions: